 My daughter has been wanting to make her own healthier version of Nutella for some time, so I said I’d spring for the hazelnuts if she’d make some tweaks to the recipe!
 Fair enough.

-- It is vegan, GMO-free, dairy-free, gluten-free
+- It is vegan, GMO-free, corn-free, dairy-free, gluten-free

-- It probably has half the calories
+- I haven’t had it tested, but it probably has half the calories

-Ingredients (makes one jar):
+Ingredients (makes one pint jar):